jlink/property-based-testing/pbt-java/blog-series/2_properties.md

 }
 ```

-Many developers have written similar tests for years or even decades.
+Many, hopefully most, developers have written similar tests for years or even decades.
 Usually with good success and a reasonable capability to detect common programming errors.
-There is one thought, though, that's been nagging in the back of my mind:
+There is one thought, though, that's always been nagging in the back of my mind:
 How can I be confident that `reverse` also works with 5 elements?
 With 5000?
 With an empty list?
-With String elements?
+With elements of different types?
 The amount of doubts can go as high as I allow it.

 One way to fight this type of uncertainty is to add more examples and test cases.
-I am steered by the hope that my choice of examples is sufficiently representative to
+I am calmed down by the hope that my choice of examples is sufficiently representative to
 catch bugs now and regressions in the future.
-When in doubt I add another test case - and another.
+When in doubt I add another test case - and yet another.
 Model-based testing approaches (e.g. equivalence classes and parameter combinatorics)
 address this exact problem but usually err on the side of too many tests.
-And every single test that does not reveal an error now or in the future means a waste of resources.
+And every single test that does not reveal an error now or in the future means a waste of resources
+and additional maintenance effort.

 ## Properties